 Till now, the Spitzer Telescope has found hundreds of exoplanets.
 It is very much effective at doing this.
 [Exo-planets are planets that orbit a star outside of the solar system.]

 TESS (Transiting Exoplanet Survey Satellite)

-TESS was launched very recently, 18th April 2018.
+TESS was launched very recently, on 18th April 2018.
 The main purpose of launching TESS was to find exoplanets.

-TESS find exoplanets by using a Transit method.
+TESS finds exoplanets by using a Transit method.
 In this method, TESS monitors the star brightness.
 If there is a drop in the brightness in a periodic manner, that could indicate a planet is orbiting the star.

 TESS consists of 4 wide-field lenses.
 These 4 lenses allow TESS to have a very wide field of view.
 TESS moves following a very high elliptical orbit.
 This allows TESS to observe the sky for the maximum amount of time at any given moment.